Marcelo Zalayeta: Style of play

 A tall and physically strong forward, with a slender build, Zalayeta usually played as a centre-forward, and was primarily known for his technical skills and touch on the ball, as well as his eye for goal, heading, and ability in the air, which enabled him both to score and assist goals with his head; however, despite being a quick player in his youth, he was also known for his lack of pace as his career progressed.
 A team player, he was also known for his work-rate, ability to link-up with teammates, and hold up the ball with his back to goal, and was often involved in the build-up of attacking plays; he also possessed good movement, which enabled him to find spaces and get on the end of his teammates passes.
 Regarded as a promising but undisciplined player in his youth, he later developed into a more mature and reserved player as his career progressed, and was known for his tendency to score decisive goals for his teams, especially after coming off the bench, in particular during his time with Juventus, despite his lack of playing time with the club.
 He also had a strong personality, and was known for his exuberant goal celebrations with his arms lowered.
 He was nicknamed il panterone ("the big panther," in Italian) in the media throughout his career, due to his movements and agility.

 Personal life

+Zalayeta is the uncle of footballer Gonzalo Carneiro.

 In December 1999, Zalayeta and compatriot Sevilla teammates Nicolás Olivera and Marcelo Otero were charged for assaulting a man.
 Having struck a plea bargain, they paid €3,600 fines in March 2002 instead of facing a maximum eight-year sentence.